As we sat in our assigned cubicle talking with the social security representative I looked at Abi and thought, “Wait! What?! How did we get here?”

 Social Security Benefits & Medicare

 Here’s the thing about taking on important topics of conversation such as social security benefits and Medicare.
 Both topics naturally lend themselves to the more difficult topics of conversation such as, what if one of us leaves this earth before the other?
 They are not easy conversations, but they are necessary.
 We don’t dwell on the tough topics but we want to make as many decisions as we can – at this point in our lives – so we have as many of those damned ducks lined up as possible.
 We’ve got a lot of living to do and we don’t want to be bogged down with the what if baggage.
-We only want to carry the kind of baggage we can put in the trunk of the car as we continue to travel this life together… One Road at a Time.
+We only want to carry the kind of baggage we can put in the trunk of the car as we continue to travel this life together.

 Follow us on Facebook and Instagram for new content notifications.